 4. Table4 - This table maintained all the sources such as lead lists and campaigns.
 As we roll out campaigns, we would append the sources and campaigns.

-.
+5. Table5 - This table contained all company-level data.
 Every lead from Table1 is mapped with a company, present in this table.

 I created two Automations -